Dom-Mc/neighborhood_devise_app/README.md

 + For example if you've generated a new Devise `sessions` controller with a `users` scope, Devise won't use the default views located in `devise/sessions/`, but rather look for corresponding views in the `users/sessions/` directory.
 Therefore you'll need to move or copy all related views to their new directories.

-+ If on the other hand you have not yet created your Devise views, simply provide the scope you'd like the views to be placed in.
++ If on the other hand you have not yet created Devise views, simply provide a scope.

-+ Running `rails g devise:views users` would automatically place your new views inside the `app/views/users` directory, making it ready to use by your new controller(s).
++ Running `rails g devise:views users` would automatically place your new views inside the `app/views/users` directory, making them available for use by your new controller(s).

 #### 4. Setting your new controller actions
 + Finally, change or extend the desired actions of your newly created controllers.
-+ You can completely override a controller action:
++ You can completely override a controller's actions:

 ```ruby
 class Users::SessionsController < Devise::SessionsController